marcosmiani/fliyingcloud/README.md

 - More linting and types (again, specially on the state)
 - Rethink what the user wants to see about the weather when he travels (MORE ICONS)
 - Explain more which dates are selected and why, (5 days because is the free and available.. for now)
+- Let the user move the dates a bit
 - Create a presentation page, a _Hello and Welcome_ message
 - Search by weather?
 Some people like snow, other sun, others.. rain or wind (surfing anybody?)